 HOW TO REMEMBER THEN?

-Suppose you need to make an important phone call tonight.
+Suppose you need to make a significant phone call tonight.
 If you do more than just make a quick mental note of this need, you will probably forget it.

 So stop and think about this phone call you plan to make.